kenatibm/CTU2016-I385-LabDoc/README.md

 1. Deploy API to Bluemix
 1. Test API on Bluemix
 1. Create MobileFirst Foundation Adapter to Consume API
-1. Deploy MobileFirst Foundation Adapter to Bluemix
+1. Build & Deploy MobileFirst Foundation Adapter to Bluemix
 1. Test MobileFirst Foundation Adapter on Bluemix
 1. Get and Configure Notes Application
 1. Modify Notes Application to use MobileFirst Adapter